 This is the trick to really elevate the gravy.
 I was so surprised when adding it and the flavor that I got from it.
 The JFC Gravy is good all by itself without the Poultry Brine.
 But when the Poultry Brine is added, it really does a fantastic job at elevating the flavors.

-Add about 3 ice cubes to start.
-The Poultry brine contains salt as well, so anywhere from 3 – 5 ice cubes or 1/2 C – 3/4 C of Poultry brine is sufficient to flavor the gravy.
+The Poultry brine contains salt as well, so about 1/2 C of Poultry brine is sufficient to flavor the gravy.
 Adjust to suit your taste adding in less or more.

 Rendered Chicken Fat

 For Gravy, rendered fat will always give the best flavors.
 Save the trimmings from Chicken and place them into a Ziploc bag to freeze and render chicken fat for recipes where needed.
 For more information check out my post on Rendering Fat.
 Employing just this technique alone will up the flavors of dishes you use it in.

 After the fat has been rendered out.
 Scoop out the crackling and either discard or chop it into very small pieces to include with the gravy later on.
 Allow the rendered fat to cool.